 A homeowner was finishing his basement and hiring the cheapest help he could find.
 Cherry picking various quotes resulted in hiring different contractors to do the job in pieces while he attempted to bargain his own labor in exchange for a lower fee in order to save money.

-Safety glasses are very good at protecting the eyes from flying objects.
-Goggles on the other hand will seal the eyes from dust and debris that may fall from above or come from other directions.
+Safety glasses are very good at protecting the eyes from flying objects that come from directly in front of you.
+Goggles, on the other hand, seal the eyes from dust and debris that may fall from above or come from other directions.

 Within minutes of the exchange, the homeowner took a new tile from the stack and lifted it into place.
 A flurry of dust and debris fell off the tile when he turned it over and a chunk of gypsum fell into his eye.
 He ended up in the emergency room to remove it and his cornea was badly scratched.

-In the end, the homeowner paid far more for his mistakes than he would have paid a good, safety conscious contractor.
+In the end, the homeowner paid far more for his mistakes than he would have paid a good, safety conscious contractor or even invested in his own personal safety equipment—protective goggles, a respirator face mask, and gloves worn with a long sleep shirt.

 It was a lesson in using the right tool for the job—in this case safety equipment.
 The homeowner paid the deductible for the ER visit, plus the deductible for a visit to his eye doctor, plus the prescription eye drops.
 On top of that, because the guy who did the framing and put up the drywall cut a lot of corners, the ceiling installer charged almost sixty percent over the orginal quote because even with the homeowner helping, it took much longer to attach the wall angle that supports the grid.